malinpalo/Gro/README.md

 ![Sign Up](images/readme-images/sign_up.png)

-- Sign In - If a user already have a Gro user account, they can either click on the sign in menu option in the navigation bar or follow the link below the sign up form.
+- Sign In - If users already have a Gro user account, they can either click on the sign in menu option in the navigation bar or follow the link below the sign up form.

 ![Sign In](images/readme-images/sign_in.png)